 - By paying a fee to the Copyright Clearance Center http://www.copyright.com/Services/copyrightoncampus/.
 (Note: the Mansfield Library and the University Center Bookstore are both members of the CCC and may be able to assist instructors with this process)

-All Reserve Materials (paper or electronic files) will be removed from the Reserve system at the end of the semester they are used.
+All Course Reserve Materials will be removed from the Course Reserve system at the end of the semester they are used.

-Copyright notification will appear on the screen within the Electronic Reserve System and on traditional copies of reserve readings to indicate that materials may be covered by copyright law.
-Materials on Reserve should include appropriate citations or attributions to their sources.
+Copyright notification will appear on traditional copies of course reserve readings to indicate that materials may be covered by copyright law.
+Materials on Course Reserve should include appropriate citations or attributions to their sources.

-Materials on reserve (paper or electronic) are accessible by faculty name and course number.
-Electronic Reserves for copyrighted materials will be limited to those assigned a personal or course password.
+Materials on course reserve are accessible by faculty name and course number.

 For more information please contact: